IssaDia/revamping_assessment/README.md

 ![image](https://user-images.githubusercontent.com/44264590/177031478-67dfbbbb-8f5c-4959-8834-a319ce14655c.png)

-they multiplied by 1000 instead of dividing it by 100 to find the the right quantity to use with grams
+they multiplied by 1000 instead of dividing it by 1000 to find the right quantity to use

 fixing the bug :